-‘Teen Mom 2’: Javi Marroquin opens up about Kailyn Lowry cheating on him with his female friend
+‘Teen Mom 2’: Javi Marroquin Opens Up About Kailyn Lowry Cheating On Him With His Female Friend

 Teen Mom 2 stars Javi Marroquin and Kailyn Lowry may be doing better in their relationship now, but that wasn’t always the case.
-Upon filing for divorce, the pair were in a very bad situation with their marriage, and even decided to go on the reality TV series, Marriage Boot Camp, for a bit of clarity.
+Upon filing for divorce, the pair were in a very bad situation with their marriage, and they even decided to go on the reality TV series Marriage Boot Camp for a bit of clarity.
 During the trailer for the new season of the show, Kail drops a major bombshell, revealing that she had cheated on Javi with one of his friends.

-According to Radar Online, the friend that Kailyn Lowry had been unfaithful to Javi Marroquin with wasn’t a man, but a woman.
-As many Teen Mom 2 fans know, Kail has had some intimate relationships with women in the past, but has seemingly primarily dated men.
+According to Radar Online, the friend who Kailyn Lowry had been unfaithful to Javi Marroquin with wasn’t a man, but a woman.
+As many Teen Mom 2 fans know, Kail has had some intimate relationships with women in the past, but she has primarily dated men.
 During their time on Marriage Boot Camp, Kailyn and Javi will get into Lowry’s infidelity and the other issues they faced in their marriage.

-Now, Javi Marroquin is speaking out on Kailyn Lowry’s big cheating reveal, and how it made him feel.
+Now, Javi Marroquin is speaking out on Kailyn Lowry’s big cheating reveal and how it made him feel.
 Javi, who shares son Lincoln with Kailyn, says he went on the show with every intention of fixing his marriage.
 However, Kail’s cheating bombshell was devastating.
 Marroquin reveals that Lowry told him the news when he came home from deployment and that things got “ugly” and “nasty” from there out.

 “She told me when I came home from my deployment,” he said of the cheating scandal.
 “She was a girl.
 I wouldn’t say she’s my best friend.
 Even if it was a girl, it doesn’t make it easier.
 It was ugly, it was nasty.”

 Now, looking back, the Teen Mom 2 dad says that the experience was “crazy” but that he “learned” a lot of things that he is still using in his life today.
 Marroquin says that he still has “a lot of love for Kail,” but that he’s not looking forward to watching the new season of Marriage Boot Camp when it begins airing in October.
-The reality star says he doesn’t want to “relive” the experience, or the strong emotions he felt during that time.
+The reality star says he doesn’t want to “relive” the experience or the strong emotions he felt during that time.

 I am a proud supporter of @loveyourmelon!
 Love Your Melon is an apparel brand dedicated to giving a hat to every child battling cancer in America as well as giving fifty percent (50%) of profit from sales to their nonprofit partners.
 To date, they have given over 2.6 million dollars and over 110,000 hats to children battling cancer.
 Together, we will change the lives of children battling cancer one beanie at a time. #LoveYourMelon #JoinTheStory @mnsulymcrew